ionvop/vbscript-nhentai-api/README.md

 # vbscript-nhentai-api
 A VBScript-based makeshift API for nhentai using only their html data

-holy nuke code goes in, details go out
+holy nuke code goes in, metadata goes out

 <br>